EbbyRaymundo/project-jal/README.md

 ![example story](src/photos/jal.png "Story board of the master.slime file.")

 The most important constraint of Jal is that **you are limited to 4 choices per Situation**.\
-The second most important thing to remember is that **NUMBERING FOR ITEMS, SITUATIONS, AND CHOICES START AT 0**!\
+The second most important thing is that **NUMBERING FOR ITEMS, SITUATIONS, AND CHOICES START AT 0**!\
-The third most important thing is that **a Situation can only grant 1 Item**.
+The third most important thing is that **a Situation can only grant 1 Item**.\
+Something else that is pretty important is that **a Choice can only require up to 1 Item**.\
+\
 It is very important that when you are formatting your file, you **separate your components with a '~' within a line**.
 This is used as the separator for the regex finder to split up the line.
 That also means you shouldn't use any '~' within your text to not set everything on fire.\
 A design decision that was decided upon was that you should be able to acquire duplicates of the same Item.
 This is because it fit the original artistic vision of being able to loop back to the same point in time and re-encounter something.
 If you would like to change this, you can add a playerItemList.contains(itemKey) check within the Inventory.addPlayerItem() method to see if the player already has the Item beforehand.\
 You have the option to grant the player an item upon reaching a particular Situation, or require the player to possess a particular item to be able to select a choice.
 Additionally, you do not need to use items in your game at all.
 If you so choose, you may create a game flow that contains no item acquisition in your situations and no conditional choices.
 To do this, simply remove any item lines in the file, and remove the number of items at the top of the file.
 Do not set number of items to 0.